Euro steady on ECB comments; yen falls on U.S., Europe data

 NEW YORK The euro held firm against the dollar on Monday after comments from two members of the European Central Bank's governing council lowered expectations for increasing its bond-purchase program next month.

-The euro clung to a 0.05 percent gain versus the dollar to $1.1019, retreating from earlier highs spurred by comments from ECB President Mario Draghi and governing council member Ewald Nowotny.
+The euro clung to a 0.05 percent gain versus the dollar to $1.1019 EUR=, retreating from earlier highs spurred by comments from ECB President Mario Draghi and governing council member Ewald Nowotny.

 In separate newspaper interviews, both officials said a move by the ECB to expand its "quantitative easing" bond-buying program and cut its deposit rate further in December was not a given and that any further stimulus measures remained open for discussion.